These are our policies for our web site, contact information and emails.

 What information do we collect about you?

 Outline the types of personal data being processed.
-The GDPR defines personal data as the following:‘
+The GDPR defines personal data like the following:‘

 - Any information relating to an identified or identifiable natural person ('data subject');